jdsandifer/Reading-List/Readme.md

 I've listed these roughly in the order that I would recommend them to a beginner and listed why I'd recommend them.

 - Learning how to learn: *Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman* by Dave H. Hoover & Adewale Oshineye
-- What good code looks like: *Clean Code*
+- What good code looks like: *Clean Code* and *Refactoring: Improving the Design of Existing Code*
 - How to work with others: *The Ideal Team Player: How to Recognize and Cultivate The Three Essential Virtues* by Patrick Lencioni
 - Getting a job (and algorithms): *Cracking the Coding Interview*
 - More advanced ideas (OOP): *Head First Design Patterns*